Balloon blitz promotes Disney's 'Oz,' studio franchise strategy

-LOS ANGELES (Reuters) - A bright blue hot-air balloon whisked James Franco to the premiere of his new Walt Disney Co movie, “Oz the Great and Powerful,” delivering the star to Hollywood Boulevard where he walked an emerald green carpet with a yellow-brick road into the El Capitan Theatre.
+LOS ANGELES, March 1 (Reuters) - A bright blue hot-air balloon whisked James Franco to the premiere of his new Walt Disney Co movie, “Oz the Great and Powerful,” delivering the star to Hollywood Boulevard where he walked an emerald green carpet with a yellow-brick road into the El Capitan Theatre.

 The high-flying, and headline-grabbing, entrance last month was the signature event of a Disney marketing blitz on major TV broadcasts, social media and at Disney parks to stoke interest in “Oz,” a $200 million production that is its first release of an expensive 2013 film slate.
 It debuts in theaters March 8.